-This course is designed to enable the student to develop navigating Windows and touch keyboarding skills for efficient use of microcomputer through classroom instruction and lab exercises.
+This course is designed to enable the student to develop navigating Windows and touch keyboarding skills for efficient use of microcomputer through classroom instruction and lab xercises.
 Upon completion, the student should be able to demonstrate proper keying techniques and basic computer skills.
-Code C symbol and numeric information using the computer keyboard.
-Upon completion, the student should be able to demonstrate proper technique and an acceptable rate of speed and accuracy, as defined by the course syllabus, in the production of basic business documents such as memos, letters, reports and tables.
 Code C